-11.2 Dining Philosophers Problem
+10.2 Dining Philosophers Problem

-The dining philosophers problem is an illustrative example of a common computing problem in concurrency.
-It is a classic multi-process synchronization problem.
-The dining philosophers problem is summarized a bunch of philosophers sitting at a table doing one of two things - eating or thinking.
+The Dining Philosophers Problem is an illustrative example of a common computing problem in concurrency.
+The dining philosophers problem describes a group of philosophers sitting at a table doing one of two things - eating or thinking.
 While eating, they are not thinking, and while thinking, they are not eating.
 The philosophers sit at a circular table with a large bowl of spaghetti in the center.
-A chopstick is placed in between each philosopher, and as such, each philosopher has one chopstick to his or her left and one chopstick to his or her right.
+A chopstick is placed in between each philosopher, thus each philosopher has one chopstick to his or her left and one chopstick to his or her right.
 As spaghetti is difficult to serve and eat with a single chopstick, it is assumed that a philosopher must eat with two chopsticks.
 The philosopher can only use the chopstick on his or her immediate left or right.

-The philosophers never speak to each other, which creates a dangerous possibility of deadlock when every philosopher holds a left chopstick and waits perpetually for a right chopstick (or vice versa).
+The philosophers never speak to each other, which creates a dangerous possibility of deadlock.
+Deadlock could occur if every philosopher holds a left chopstick and waits perpetually for a right chopstick (or vice versa).
 Originally used as a means of illustrating the problem of deadlock, this system reaches deadlock when there is a 'cycle of unwarranted requests'.
-In this case philosopher $P_1$ waits for the chopstick grabbed by philosopher $P_2$ who is waiting for the chopstick of philosopher $P_3$ and so forth, making a circular chain.
+In this case philosopher P_1 waits for the chopstick grabbed by philosopher P_2 who is waiting for the chopstick of philosopher P_3 and so forth, making a circular chain.

-Starvation might also occur independently of deadlock if a philosopher is unable to acquire both chopsticks due to a timing issue.
+Starvation (quite literally) might also occur independently of deadlock if a philosopher is unable to acquire both chopsticks due to a timing issue.
 For example there might be a rule that the philosophers put down a chopstick after waiting five minutes for the other chopstick to become available and wait a further five minutes before making their next attempt.
-This scheme eliminates the possibility of deadlock (the system can always advance to a different state) but still suffers from the problem of livelock (A livelock is similar to a deadlock, except that the states of the processes involved in the livelock constantly change with regard to one another, none progressing).
+This scheme eliminates the possibility of deadlock (the system can always advance to a different state) but still suffers from the problem of livelock.
+A livelock is similar to a deadlock, except that the states of the processes involved in the livelock constantly change with regard to one another, but none make any useful progress.
 If all the philosophers appear in the dining room at exactly the same time and each picks up their left chopstick at the same time the philosophers will wait five minutes until they all put their chopsticks down and then wait a further five minutes before they all pick them up again.

-The lack of available chopsticks is an analogy to the locking of shared resources in real computer programming, a situation known as concurrency.
+The lack of available chopsticks is an analogy to the locking of shared resources in real computer programming.
 Locking a resource is a common technique to ensure the resource is accessed by only one program or chunk of code at a time.
-When the resource a program is interested in is already locked by another one, the program waits until it is unlocked.
-When several programs are involved in locking resources, deadlock might happen, depending on the circumstances.
+The challenge occurs when there are multiple resources which must be acquired individually.
+When several programs are involved in locking multiple resources, deadlock can occur.
 For example, one program needs two files to process.
 When two such programs lock one file each, both programs wait for the other one to unlock the other file, which will never happen.

-11.2.1 Solution to the Dining Philosophers problem
+10.2.1 Solution to the Dining Philosophers problem